andreamerello/pic-revenge/README.md

 I tried to use also more recent versions of SDCC (6f53db86cd1d9a6adfbc41c78de61489a00b4760), but I had to do ugly hacks with aclocal to successfully compile it.

-Basically it complained because it tried to explicitly run aclocal-1.15 (while I had only 1.14), and updating it resulted in an another, even earlier error.
+Basically it complained because it tried to explicitly run *"aclocal-1.15"* (while I had only 1.14), and updating it resulted in an another, even earlier error.
-The workaround that worked for me is to keep the "aclocal" 1.14 binary, while providing *also* the "aclocal-1.15" binary.
+The workaround that worked for me is to keep the *"aclocal"* 1.14 binary, while providing *also* the *"aclocal-1.15"* binary.
 I have no idea of what is going on...
 BTW While compiling demo code with these two SDCC versions the hash of the resulting HEX were different, but both worked.

 Other than this, I thinke one time I saw SDCC compiling error that I think went away by building on one single core (no *-j8* make option), but I'm not sure about his.